British hardened field defences of World War II: Pentagonal pillbox

-Pentagonal pillboxes are only found at or near airfields so are almost certainly an Air Ministry design, although no drawings have been found to support this idea.
-They are regular pentagons in shape with a variant form having an added AAMG well at the rear.
+Pentagonal pillboxes are only found at or near airfields, so are almost certainly an Air Ministry design, although no drawings have been found to support this idea.
+They are regular pentagons in shape, with a variant form having an added AAMG well at the rear.
 They also show some variation in size, with the smallest having external wall lengths of approximately 3m and the largest at 4.5m; this variation may be a result of later thickening of the walls of some thin-walled pillboxes at airfields.
 They are generally fitted with Turnbull Mounts allowing the use of a wide range of weapons.
 The versions with an AA well have four embrasures and those without have five centrally placed in each face.
 The door in these variants is offset to accommodate the fifth embrasure.

 Eared pillbox

 Pillbox Type: Eared.
-Note large embrasures with projecting boxes (grey) and small internal anti-ricochet wall.
+Note large embrasures with projecting boxes (grey) and a small internal anti-ricochet wall.
 Also, two entrances, each facing in the same direction as the embrasures.